-Authorized Buyers Real Time Bidding system enforces a limit on the maximal rate of callouts (expressed in Queries Per Second, QPS) that can be sent to a bidder's servers.
+The Authorized Buyers Real-time Bidding system has a maximum rate of callouts, expressed in Queries Per Second (QPS), that can be sent to a bidder's servers.
 Pretargeting matches that exceed the limit are dropped.
-The limit:
+The limit serves the following purposes:

-- Protects bidders from receiving more requests than their servers can handle.
+- Protect bidders from receiving more requests than their servers can handle.

-- Conserves Authorized Buyers resources when it knows that the bidder is not interested in receiving all eligible callouts (for example, the bidder is in test mode).
+- Conserve Authorized Buyers resources when the bidder isn't interested in receiving all eligible callouts, for example, if the bidder is in test mode.

 The maximum quota limit for your bidder also depends on your recent spend.
 Your effective quota limit before error throttling is the minimum of the configured quota and spend-based quota.
 You can view your spend-based quota on the RTB Graphs dashboard.

-The Callout Quota System uses error throttling—it sends less callouts than it can if the bidder does not respond to bid requests in time or if the bidder's responses are invalid.
+The Callout Quota System uses error throttling.
+It sends less callouts than it can if the bidder doesn't respond to bid requests in time or if the bidder's responses are invalid.
 Note that error throttling: